NaimShk07/MERN_Stack_Interview_Prep/PastInterviewQuestion/06_webpatriot.md

 📌 **Definition:**
 BSON (**Binary JSON**) is a **binary-encoded serialization** of JSON-like documents.
 It is primarily used by **MongoDB** to store and transfer data efficiently.

+BSON stands for Binary JSON.
+It’s a binary-encoded format used by MongoDB to store documents more efficiently than plain JSON.
+Unlike JSON, BSON supports additional data types like Date, Binary, and ObjectId, and it’s faster for reading and writing due to its binary nature.

 ---